 Association with Public Figures

-Throughout his career, Faizi maintained connections with key politicians, journalists, and intellectuals, including: Hamid Ansari (Former Vice President of India) Mahesh Bhatt (Filmmaker) Javed Akhtar (Poet and Lyricist) Arundhati Roy (Author) He also worked closely with bureaucrats, scientists, and media experts, strengthening Urdu’s presence in diverse intellectual circles.
+Throughout his career, Faizi maintained connections with key politicians, journalists, and intellectuals, including Hamid Ansari (Former Vice President of India), Mahesh Bhatt (filmmaker), Javed Akhtar (poet and lyricist), and Arundhati Roy (author).
+He also worked closely with bureaucrats, scientists, and media experts, strengthening the presence of Urdu in diverse intellectual circles.
 Faizi invited top political figures to his events, including two former Prime Ministers (P.V.
 Narasimha Rao and V.P.
-Singh), multiple Governors, Chief Ministers, and Ministers.
+Singh), as well as several Governors, Chief Ministers, and Ministers.

 Legacy and Influence

 This literary environment played a crucial role in shaping his worldview.
-Faizi’s educational journey began at Westcott School in Kanpur, and he later went to the Mass Communication Center at Jamia Millia Islamia, Delhi, where he pursued media studies.
+Faizi’s educational journey began at Westcott School in Kanpur, and he later attended the A.J.K.
+Mass Communication Research Centre at Jamia Millia Islamia, Delhi, where he pursued media studies.